mateusribeirocampos/dragenda/README.md

-# Dragenda - Doctor agenda - Medical Appointment Management
+# Dragenda - Doctor Agenda - Medical Appointment Management

 Digital healthcare revolutionizes the way we deliver and experience healthcare with a paradigm shift to more accessible, personalized and efficient approaches for all. **Dragenda** is an online version of the medical appointment management system, allowing patients to schedule, modify or cancel medical appointments effortlessly.
 By eliminating the need for in-person visits to schedule appointments, these patient appointment system platforms enable patients to conveniently book and manage their appointments online.